cosmos/cosmos-sdk/docs/run-node/run-testnet.md

 simd q bank balances [address]
 ```

-Use this test account to execute transactions.
+Use this test account to manually test against the test network.

 ## Testnet Options

-You can customize the configuration of the testnet with flags.
+You can customize the configuration of the test network with flags.
 In order to see all flag options, append the `--help` flag to each command.

-One of the flag options is the `--v` flag.
-This flag allows you to set the number of validators that the test network will have (i.e. the number of nodes to initialize and genesis transactions to generate).
-The default value for the `--v` flag is `4`, which is why four node directories were initialized in the example above.